 Many clients choosing Ibiza as a charter destination do so because of its reputation for having the liveliest beach life in the Balearics.
-Few family summer charters would be complete without a trip to one of Ibiza’s iconic beach clubs.
+Few family summer charters would not be complete without a trip to one of Ibiza’s iconic beach clubs.
 These clubs draw an international crowd that is looking to extend their long lunches well into the evening and beyond with top-billing DJs, live music and freely flowing bubbles.

 Those with a preference for serenity over hedonism might want to head to the Instagram-worthy sunset spot at Punta Galera, translated as “flat rocks”.
 This iconic site is popular with a local crowd thanks to its spiritual ambiance, out-of-this-world sunset vistas and daytime cliff-jumping (whether you are a spectator or want to take a leap yourself).
 The vertiginous cliffs form an equally magnificent backdrop from a yacht or a place from which to watch the changing sky.
 With many spectators inspired to salute the sun’s decent from their yoga mats, there’s a definite ‘Om’ in the air at Punta Galera.